 The character of the harmonic frequencies as an indicator of how completely an instrument seems to be vibrating is what many call resonance.
 However, I make a distinction for it here as a measure of fullness in the sound I can both hear AND feel.
 A highly resonant instrument will be maximizing its ability to produce sound.
 The Heiden's resonance is excellent-to-outstanding, with a voice one might expect from a well-played vintage instrument decades old.
 A light to moderate touch will make it ring like a tuning fork, but dig in a bit and it positively throbs with life.

 Overtones are the harmonic frequencies complementing the fundamental tones.
 Some limit the definition to partials of the plucked strings, but I use it to encompass sympathetic vibrations in the unplucked strings as well.
 As luthier Alan Carruth puts it, "An acoustic (instrument) acts as a complex filter, reducing the output of some frequencies and enhancing others relative to the mix the plucked string produces.
 Every (instrument) is a bit different in this regard."
 An instrument that generates a lot of overtones is said to be 'complex' or 'sparkling,' while one with fewer overtones is said to be 'dry.'
 These complementary frequencies add tonal color and give the sound personality.
-I like a moderate amount of overtones in a mandolin, so I would characterize the Heiden as very good-to-excellent in this regard; it has enough overtonessto add interest and color to the sound, but not so many as to be distracting.
+I like a moderate amount of overtones in a mandolin, so I would characterize the Heiden as very good-to-excellent in this regard; it has enough overtones to add interest and color to the sound, but not so many as to be distracting.